mehulagg/gitlab/doc/administration/object_storage.md

 [will not properly function](https://docs.gitlab.com/charts/advanced/external-object-storage/#lfs-artifacts-uploads-packages-external-diffs-pseudonymizer) unless separate buckets are used.

-One risk of using a single bucket would be that if your organisation decided to migrate GitLab to the Helm deployment in the future.
-GitLab would run, but the situation with backups might not be realised until the organisation had a critical requirement for the backups to work.
+One risk of using a single bucket would be that if your organization decided to migrate GitLab to the Helm deployment in the future.
+GitLab would run, but the situation with backups might not be realized until the organization had a critical requirement for the backups to work.

 ### S3 API compatibility issues